DepthMaster: Taming Diffusion Models for Monocular Depth Estimation: Introduction

 \section{Introduction}

 \IEEEPARstart{M}{onocular} depth estimation (MDE) has garnered considerable attention due to its simplicity, low cost, and ease of deployment.
-Unlike traditional depth-sensing techniques such as LiDAR or stereo vision, MDE only requires a single RGB image as input, making it highly appealing for a wide range of applications, including autonomous driving~\cite{schon2021mgnet, wang2019pseudo, you2019pseudo, kong2023robodepth}, virtual reality~\cite{luo2020consistent, noraky2019low}, and image synthesis~\cite{zhang2023adding, esser2023structure}.
+Unlike traditional depth-sensing techniques such as LiDAR or stereo vision, MDE only requires a single RGB image as input, making it highly appealing for a wide range of applications, including autonomous driving~\cite{schon2021mgnet, wang2019pseudo, youpseudo, kong2023robodepth}, virtual reality~\cite{luo2020consistent, noraky2019low}, and image synthesis~\cite{zhang2023adding, esser2023structure}.
 This versatility also presents a significant challenge: achieving exceptional generalization to effectively handle the diversity and complexity of broad-range application scenarios.
 However, this is a non-trivial task due to variants in scene layouts, depth distributions, lighting conditions, etc.

-Recent research on zero-shot monocular depth estimation has primarily evolved into two main branches: data-driven~\cite{yang2024depth, ranftl2021vision, bhat2023zoedepth, eftekhar2021omnidata, ranftl2020towards, yin2020diversedepth, zhu2024scaledepth} and model-driven~\cite{ke2024repurposing, fu2025geowizard, gui2024depthfm, xu2024diffusion, he2024lotus}.
-The former relies on large-scale image-depth pairs to achieve the mapping from image to depth, where the process of data collecting and training is extremely time-consuming and resource-exhausting.
-In contrast, model-driven approaches aim to leverage pre-trained backbones, particularly in the context of Stable Diffusion models~\cite{rombach2022high, esser2024scaling}.
-For example, Marigold~\cite{ke2024repurposing} reformulates depth estimation as a diffusion-denoising process, achieving impressive performance in both generalization and detail preservation.
-However, the iterative denoising process results in low inference speed.
-GenPercept~\cite{xu2024diffusion} proposes a deterministic single-step paradigm, that is, directly inputting RGB images and outputting depth maps, reducing inference time with comparable performance.
-Despite these advancements in applying diffusion models to MDE, few works have thoroughly explored how to best adapt the generative features in diffusion models for the discriminative task.
+Recent research on zero-shot monocular depth estimation has evolved into two main branches: data-driven~\cite{hu2024metric3d,yang2024depth, depth_anything_v2, ranftl2021vision, bhat2023zoedepth, eftekhar2021omnidata, ranftl2020towards, yin2020diversedepth, zhu2024scaledepth} and model-driven~\cite{ke2024repurposing, fu2025geowizard, gui2024depthfm, xu2024diffusion, he2024lotus}. {The former relies on large-scale image-depth pairs to achieve generalization across various scenes, where data collection and training process is extremely time-consuming and resource-exhausting.
+In contrast, model-driven approaches aim to adapt powerful pre-trained backbones with a small amount of annotated data and shorter training schedules, particularly in the context of Stable Diffusion models~\cite{rombach2022high, esser2024scaling}.} For example, Marigold~\cite{ke2024repurposing} reformulates depth estimation as a denoising diffusion process, achieving impressive performance in both generalization and detail preservation.
+However, the iterative denoising process results in a low inference speed. {GenPercept~\cite{xu2024diffusion} proposes a deterministic single-step paradigm, which directly inputs RGB images and outputs depth maps, improving inference efficiency while maintaining comparable performance.
+Despite these advancements in applying diffusion models to MDE, few works have thoroughly explored how to best adapt the generative features in diffusion models for the perceptual task.}